jniac/js-utils/README.md

 import * as eventjs from './event.js'
 ```

-EventDispatcher that can be herited or implemented (and even none of that):
+EventDispatcher can be herited or implemented (and even none of that):
 ```
 class Foo extends eventjs.EventDispatcher { ... }
 ```